Print culture: Post-Revolution

 After the signing of the Treaty of Paris, a cluster of free states in need of a government was created.
 The basis for this government was known as the Articles of Confederation, which were put to effect in 1778 and formed the first governing document of the United States of America.
 This document, however, was found to be unsuitable to outline the structure of the government, and thus showed an ineffectual use of print culture, and since printed texts were the most respected documents of the time, this called for an alteration in the document used to govern the confederation.

 It was the job of the Constitutional Convention to reform the document, but they soon discovered that an entirely new text was needed in its place.
 The result was the United States Constitution.
 In the form of written word, the new document was used to grant more power to the central government, by expanding into branches.
 After it was ratified by all of the states in the union, the Constitution served as a redefinition of the modern government.

-Thomas Jefferson was noted as saying, "The basis of our government being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate for a moment to prefer the latter."
+Thomas Jefferson was noted as saying, "The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter."
 This serves as an excellent example of how newspapers were highly regarded by the colonial people.
 In fact, much like other forms of 18th century print culture, newspapers played a very important role in the government following the Revolutionary War.
 Not only were they one of the few methods in the 18th century to voice the opinion of the people, they also allowed for the ideas to be disseminated to a wide audience, a primary goal of printed text.
 A famous example of the newspaper being used as a medium to convey ideas were The Federalist Papers.
 These were first published in New York City newspapers in 1788 and pushed for people to accept the idea of the United States Constitution by enumerating 85 different articles that justified its presence, adding to a series of texts designed to reinforce each other, and ultimately serving as a redefinition of the 18th century.